What do seahorses eat on the Black Sea coast. A message about a seahorse. Description of the underwater "horse"

 • Various stones.

-An important requirement is that all elements should not have sharp edges that can damage the skates.
+An important requirement is that all elements should not have sharp edges that could damage the skates.

 Since in nature these fish feed on crustaceans and shrimp, you will have to buy frozen Mysis shrimp for your pets.
-Feed the skates in the aquarium should be at least twice a day.
-Once a week, you can pamper them with live food:
+You need to feed the skates in the aquarium at least twice a day.
+Once a week you can pamper them with live food:

 • krill;